helq1116/helq1116.github.io/_pages/about.md

 I am Linqiang He, a postdoctoral researcher at LDEO, Columbia University.

 My research explores the Earth's climate evolution, with a recent focus on monsoon and Mediterranean climates.
-By combining proxy records, model simulations, and physical diagnostics, I aim to uncover past climate dynamics and identify analogs for future climate change.
+By combining proxy records, model simulations, and physical diagnostics, I aim to uncover past climate dynamics and identify analogs for future change.

 I am also deeply interested in applying machine learning techniques and paleoclimate data assimilation to climate research.